 The most common skills and keywords we found on Tax Manager resumes and job postings were Corporate Tax, Income Tax, Tax, Tax Advisory, Tax Accounting, Tax Research, Financial Reporting and Financial Accounting.

-Skills like US Tax, Partnership Taxation, Corporate Tax Planning, Goods and Services Tax (GST) and Accounting also appeared on related job postings.
+Skills like Goods and Services Tax (GST), Generally Accepted Accounting Principles (GAAP), Corporate Tax Planning, Financial Analysis and Assurance also appeared on related job postings.

 Popular skills we often see on resumes for Indirect Tax Manager positions include: